• Skip to primary navigation

 Jump to Recipe

-This post contains affiliate links for which we may be compensated if a purchase is made through the links provided.
-For more information please read our affiliate disclosure.
+This post contains affiliate links for which we may be compensated if a purchase is made through the links provided at no extra cost to you.
+For more information, please read our affiliate disclosure.

 What is glühwein?

 So what exactly is glühwein?
-While it may sound exotic, it is nothing more then red wine steeped with various whole spices.
+While it may sound exotic, it is nothing more than red wine steeped with various whole spices.
 It is often also flavored with citrus and other ingredients.
 Since it is most often served warm or hot, glühwein is usually enjoyed on a cold winter day, and can often be found for sale at Christmas markets across Europe.

 vertical image of two tall glass mugs filled with german gluhwein. the drinks are garnished with sticks of cinnamon and orange slices.